What is Nevada Bingo from tombola?

 I honestly can't keep up with tombola these days.
 They are constantly coming out with new and unique bingo variants such as Bubble Bingo which launched back in February 2021, and now just 4 months later they're back again with ANOTHER new game - Nevada.

 At first glance the game seems to be very similar to CINCO, the original card-based bingo that tombola debuted many years back.
-But this game actually takes CINCO and expands upon it, making it possible to have a one line, two line (sometimes three lines) and full house prize in every game .
+But this game actually takes CINCO and expands upon it, making it possible to have a one line, two line, three lines (now permanent) and full house prize in every game .
 Whereas CINCO has just a single prize per game.

 *Update.
 Since recording this video tombola have decided to make the three line prize a permanent addition to the game.